 The Regional Council decided not to include Wairoa aquifers in the 3D aquifer mapping survey as there is already good information of what the aquifer systems there are like – they are generally shallow and sandy with some gravel.

-Please contact us if you have any questions or concerns the effect helicopter flights might have on you or your stock (particularly horses).
-Email us using the form below, or phone (06) 835 9200 and ask for the 3D water team.
+If you have any questions about this project, email us using the form below, or phone (06) 835 9200 and ask for the 3D water team.

 If you are interested in updates from us on the results of the 3D aquifer mapping project, sign up here.